 The most inexpensive speaker in the Bose line.
 The Bose Soundlink Color has made a number of physical improvements since their last model, adding a full rubber exterior and improve buttons with a click feel.
 It is an improvement from their older model but I still found the response of the buttons did not work that well.

 The Bose Soundlink Color is a great sounding speaker in this price range but comes up a little short on features that other competitors offer.
 Such as a charge port, handy to charge a phone in a pinch.
 Pairing with another speaker and longer battery life.
-Although battery life exceeded rating when keeping volume at around 50%
+Although battery life exceeded rating when keeping the volume at around 50%

 There have been issues with the Bose Soundlink to mysteriously stop working.
-I think they maybe having some battery issues and the units go dead.
+I think they may be having some battery issues and the units go dead.
 I experienced this myself.
 We exchanged the unit and have had no problems with the second unit.

-3.David and Goliath showdown Bose Soundlink Vs AQSTIX Bluetooth Speaker.
+3.David and Goliath showdown Bose Soundlink Vs AQSTIX Bluetooth Speaker

 - So now lets put the AQSTIX up against the Bose Soundlink.